uva-responsibleai/fall-24/privacy/apr-1.md

 The proposition above makes differential privacy robust as a solution concept.
 In addition, differential privacy generalizes to group privacy.

-The authors note one drawback of differential privacy: since the outcome of the mechanism is approximately independent of any single agent's report, *any* report is actually the dominant strategy for an agent, rather than truthfully reporting the agent's type.
+The authors note one drawback of differential privacy: since the outcome of the mechanism is approximately independent of any single agent's report, *any* report is the dominant strategy for an agent, rather than truthfully reporting the agent's type.
 However, the authors also describe situations in which this can be alleviated.

 In a Nash Equilibrium: Suppose each player has a set of actions $\mathcal{A}$, and can choose to play any action $a_i \in \mathcal{A}$.
 Suppose, moreover, that outcomes are merely choices of actions that the agents might choose to play, and so agent utility functions are defined as $u: \mathcal{T} \times \mathcal{A}^n \rightarrow[0,1]$.
 Then: